Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Introduction

 \section{Introduction}

-It is commonly accepted that generalized linear mixed models (GLMMs) are particularly suitable for modeling clustered and correlated data with categorical or count outcomes, see \cite{jiang2007linear} or \cite{demidenko2013mixed} for a comprehensive overview.
-They have become ubiquitous in applied statistics wherever a natural clustering arises, for example in biometrics, environmetrics, medicine, psychology or in small area estimation (SAE).
-In the latter, GLMMs serve to analyze surveys on a disaggregated level such as local poverty or unemployment rates.
-Despite a steadily increasing interest (e.g., in SAE to guide resource allocation or predict sustainable development goal indicators), the development of methods for simultaneous inference about the resulting predictors for a mixed parameter is missing.
-This is surprising as only those methods make joint considerations of clusters statistically valid.
-For example, essentially all available $(1-\alpha)$-confidence intervals (CIs) for mixed parameter (except the credibility intervals of \cite{ganesh2009simultaneous}) are constructed such that for each survey study at least $\alpha 100\%$ of the CIs do not contain the true value -- no matter whether first- or second-order corrected CIs are considered.
+Generalized linear mixed models (GLMM) are suitable for modeling clustered and correlated data with categorical or count outcomes.
+They are ubiquitous in applied statistics, e.g., in biometrics or small area estimation (SAE).
+In the latter, they serve to analyze surveys on a disaggregated level.
+Despite an increasing interest, e.g., to guide resource allocation, the development of methods for simultaneous inference for predictors is missing.
+It is surprising as only those would make joint considerations of clusters valid.
+Available $(1-\alpha)$-confidence intervals (CI) for mixed parameters \citep[except the credibility intervals of][]{ganesh2009simultaneous} are constructed such that for each study at least $\alpha 100\%$ of them do not contain the true value.
 Undoubtedly, practitioners do compare, but so far without valid statistical tools.
-It is worth mentioning that we aim to close this distressing gap, not to improve already existing methods.
+We aim to close this distressing gap, not to improve any existing method.